Zeroing Diagonals, Conjugate Hollowization, and Characterizing Nondefinite Operators: Conclusion and Outlook

+Theorem~\ref{T:conHol} also implies Corollary \ref{C:conHolOne}, which reveals the implications of Theorem~\ref{T:conHol} for a single matrix in both the real case and the complex Hermitian case.
+This leads to novel characterizations of traceless matrices and stronger forms of Fillmore's theorems from \cite{pF69,tD20}.

-The proof of Theorem~\ref{T:otz} requires an investigation into nondefinite operators, and we have shown that they are a more general context for introducing 0s to diagonals than traceless operators are.
+We have shown nondefinite operators are a more general context for introducing 0s to diagonals than traceless operators are.
 Yet, there is little further literature on this.
-For example, we give sufficient conditions for when and which diagonal elements of $L,M$ of size 3 can be conjugate zeroed.
-However, necessary and sufficient conditions for operators of general size are not known.
+For example, given $M$ of size $n$, we have shown nondefiniteness is necessary and sufficient to introduce one 0, \cite{pF69} provides necessary and sufficient conditions under which $n-1$ diagonal elements may be zeroed, and we know tracelessness is necessary and sufficient for all diagonal elements to be zeroed.
+However, are there conditions on $M$ under which $k$ diagonal elements can be orthogonally/unitarily zeroed for $2 \leq k \leq n-2$?